Welcome to Wargrave House Surgery

 Out Of Hours Access

-If you find yourself in need of medical assistance or advice outside of Practice Opening Hours (see Opening Times for details), then please contact NHS Direct on 111, Taurus Healthcare on 0800 121 7221 (see extended access in Opening Hours for more detail), or 999 for life-threatening emergencies.
+If you find yourself in need of medical assistance or advice outside of Practice Opening Hours (see Opening Times for details), then please contact NHS Direct on 111 or 999 for life-threatening emergencies.
+Taurus Extended Hours appointments are available to book through the reception team, please ask for an out of hours appointment.

 To open EMIS access click here